ktorio/ktor-samples/feature/sessions/README.md

 #### SessionStorageMemory

 Alongside SessionStorage there is a `SessionStorageMemory` class that you can use for development.
-It is a simple implementation that will keep sessions in in-memory, thus all the sessions are dropped once you shutdown the server and will grow in memory if they are not dropping old sessions at all.
+It is a simple implementation that will keep sessions in-memory, thus all the sessions are dropped once you shutdown the server and will constantly grow in memory since the implementation do not discard old sessions at all.

-So it is not intended for production.
+This implementation is not intended for production environments.

 #### directorySessionStorage